 - Scavenger Hunts: You can hide key terms or concepts around the room (or even digitally if you use tech in the classroom).
 Have students race to find them and explain their meaning or significance.
 This adds a physical, active component to learning, which is perfect for middle schoolers who have tons of energy.

 - Think-Pair-Share Games: Turn this simple strategy into a game by setting a time limit or offering points for the most creative or accurate answers.
 Students first think of an answer individually, then pair with a partner to discuss, and finally share with the class.
-Adding a competitive element boosts engagement.
+Adding a competitive element boosts student engagement.

 The Power of Technology